 The short answer is yes, you can exit.
 However, unlike a simple savings account, a premature exit from the National Pension System (NPS) is a permanent decision that triggers specific regulatory guardrails.

 In 2026, the landscape has shifted significantly to favor the subscriber.
-Following the latest PFRDA (Exits and Withdrawals) Amendment Regulations, the "small-corpus" relief has been raised to ₹8 Lakh for normal exits and ₹5 Lakh for premature ones.
+Following the latest PFRDA (Exits and Withdrawals) Amendment Regulations, the "small corpus" relief has been raised to ₹8 Lakh for normal exits and ₹5 Lakh for premature ones.

 Furthermore, for the first time, non-government subscribers can withdraw up to 80% of their corpus as a lump sum.
 This guide walks you through these new 2026 regulations, the updated tax impacts, and how to avoid the "80% pension trap" to ensure you make the right move for both your current needs and your future security.